Yankees vs. Angels Prediction

-The Yankees will send Luis Gill to the mound for Wednesday’s contest against the Angels.
-The Angels will counter with Tyler Anderson.
-With the Yankees listed as a road favorite and the total sitting at 8.5 runs, what is the best bet from Anaheim?
+The Yankees will send Carlos Rodon to the mound for Thursday’s contest against the Angels.
+The Angels will counter with Pablo Sandoval.
+With the Yankees listed as a road favorite and the total sitting at 8.5 runs, what is the smart bet from Anaheim?

 Game Matchup & Betting Odds